Sugerencia de edades

 Roughly chop and cook husked, washed tomatillos until soft.
 From there, you can stir the soft, cooked pieces into another soft, scoopable food.
 Alternatively, make a sauce or salsa from roasted tomatillos and drizzle onto baby’s food.
 If you have very large tomatillos (bigger than baby’s mouth), you can also offer soft, cooked halves or quarters of tomatillo for baby to munch on.

 Serve husked, cooked tomatillo that has been quartered, either on its own or as part of a meal.
 While you can offer cooked tomatillo in bite-sized pieces on their own, know that they may be slippery and difficult for baby to pick up.
 Roasted tomatillo quarters may be easier to pick up due to the ridges in the roasted skin.
-Or serve roasted tomatillos in a sauce or salsa over a variety of foods such as eggs, meats, or Baby’s First Taco.
+Or serve roasted tomatillos in a sauce or salsa over a variety of foods such as eggs, meats, or tacos.

 At this age, you can offer husked, cooked tomatillo in bite-sized pieces or wedges for the child to pick up with their pincer grasp or for utensil practice.
 Alternatively, continue to serve salsas and sauces made of tomatillo.
 If your family regularly eats raw tomatillo, you can also serve raw tomatillo, which has a more tart flavor and firmer texture, but make sure to blend into a sauce, finely chop, or slice thinly to reduce choking risk.